Bob

 1. Complete

-the required coursework within a group at USAeroFlight,
+the required coursework within a group at USAeroFlight.

-required curriculum within a program.
-This certifies the student as eligible to
+within a program.
+This certifies the student as eligible to take the FAA tests

-take the FAA tests from an FAA Designated Pilot Examiner (DPE).
-Upon successful
+from an FAA Designated Pilot Examiner (DPE).
+Upon successful completion of the

-authorize credit for that course or group of courses at BJU.
+for that course or group of courses at BJU.

 2.